uncenter/eleventy-plugin-validate/README.md

 		// Example configuration:
 		schemas: [
 			{
+				// `collections: ['posts']` tells the plugin
-				// Run this schema on the 'posts' collection.
+				// to run this schema on the 'posts' collection.
 				// If you omit this property, the schema will run against
-				// collection items from the 'all' collection.
+				// collection items from the 'all' collection (a default
+				// collection that Eleventy generates for you).
 				collections: ['posts'],

-				// Add your Zod schema here,
+				// `schema` should be a Zod object.
-				// using the `zod` re-exported from the plugin.
+				// You can use the `zod` re-exported from the plugin to
-				// This should be a Zod object.
+				// create the schema.
 				schema: zod
 					.object({
 						title: zod.string(),